NeptuneMagicSauce/CatPi/README.md

 - logic "weight goes down <=> eat event"
 - logic "dispense when eaten and/or dispense > 10 minutes away"

+- settings to easy-change in dedicated menu:
-- easy change of setting "min duration between servings"
+  - min duration between servings
-- easy change of setting "duration of button/relay press" (<-> quantity)
+  - duration of button/relay press (<-> quantity)
+  - load cell polling timeout, for cpu consumption when unplugged

 - logs of weight change, of eat and dispense events
 - icons: nicer